Random Forest Estimation of the Ordered Choice Model: Empirical Application

-In this section we present more detailed and supplementary results regarding the empirical evidence (Section \ref{sec:emp}) discussed in the main text.
-In the following the descriptive statistics for the considered datasets and the results for the prediction accuracy as well as for the marginal effects are summarized.
+In this appendix we provide the descriptive statistics for the dataset used in the empirical application of the main text as well as supplementary results containing the estimation of marginal effects.